PanGalacticTech/project_template/[2]system_specification.md

 **[HL.14]**
 > LM3916 Dot graph drive IC will be used on each voltage bus, 5v, 12v and 24v.
 Some experimentation may be required to select the correct
 > circuit layout & resistor selection for each application.
+24v bus will require additional voltage divider,<br>
+> R1: 100k <br>
+> R2: 56k <br>
+> to scale voltage to correct input for LED driver.
+24Vin =~ 8.6Vout

 > _Optional:_
 > The PCB will contain footprints to allow 12v outputs to be switched via additional MOSFETs, as well as solder bridges to enable the PCB to be used without.
 [Dependent on overall size & space left after all other requirements have been met]